eudoxia0/eudoxia0.github.io/article/_posts/2023-07-22-type-systems-memory-safety.md

 ### Subscripts

-- subscripts are kind of like a special kind of function that is allowed to return references
+Subscripts are kind of like a special kind of function that is allowed to take a reference, transform it, and return it.
+Conceptually that's what happens.
+Internally it's more like a coroutine: subscripts compile to a function that takes a callback, and rather than return the reference, they "return" the reference by calling the callback and passing the reference.

-- it's not quite returning the reference, rather, it's like a coroutine
-- it takes its inputs, and a callback
-- and "returns" the reference by calling the callback with the reference
-- subscripts are basically used in place of what, in rust, would be a function that takes a reference to an object and returns a reference to an interior value
+Subscripts are use in place of what, in Rust, would be a function that takes a reference to an object and returns a reference to an interior value.

 ### Remotes